LorenDB/kaon/README.md

 ## Download

+You can download the latest release of Kaon [on the releases page](https://github.com/LorenDB/kaon/releases/latest).

-Bleeding-edge builds are available via CI.
+Alternatively, bleeding-edge builds are available via CI.
 To get them, click on the latest workflow run [here](https://github.com/LorenDB/kaon/actions) and download the AppImage artifact.

 ## Features